Aaron98990/ways-of-the-game/mobbing.md

 ![image](media/2024-03-04-2.png)
 ![image](media/2024-03-04-3.png)

-## Dec 3, 2023 MC 3 vs TOT 3 - 5 players from MC - no sanction from referee
+## Dec 3, 2023 MC 3 vs TOT 3 - 5 players from MC - one player cautioned

 The referee stops play rather than playing advantage when the offended team, MC, was on a fast break away alone to goal.